lawren-ai/-LAPD-Crime-Data-Analysis-Visualization/README.md

 ## 🚀 Conclusion & Recommendations

-Based on our analysis, we offer the following insights to support LAPD operations:
+Based on my analysis, I offer the following insights to support LAPD operations:

-- Increase patrols in **high-crime hours (2PM - 4PM)**.
+- Increase patrols in **high-crime hours (12PM - 1PM)**.
-- Deploy night units to areas like **77th Street**, which experiences significant late-night activity.
+- Deploy night units to areas like **Central**, which experiences significant late-night activity.
-- Launch awareness campaigns and community engagement for **youths and young adults**, the most targeted age groups.
+- Launch awareness campaigns and community engagement for **young adults and early middle-aged adults**, the most targeted age groups.
 - Monitor **weekend trends and holiday spikes** using ongoing crime feeds.

 ---